MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 ### Validate that the supported Java version works correctly

-We recommend to use a supported version of Java when running a Spring Boot application on Azure Kubernetes Service.
+We recommend using a supported version of Java when running a Spring Boot application on AKS.
 Therefore, you'll need to validate that your application is able to run correctly using that supported version.
 This validation is especially important if your current server is using a non supported version of Java (such as Oracle JDK or IBM OpenJ9).

 To obtain your current version, sign in to your production server and run the following command: